kevinyswong/kevinyswong.github.io/index.md

-  things to occupy our time, and after reaching the goal through all the complaint and struggle, all the protests, contention, resistance, all the backlash and reinstatement, all the new norms and novelty, all the flickering triumph and reassurance, one may, in the aftermath of the victory once the dust has settled, immersed again in the commotion of daily life, realize that the reward might not be as spectacular as one had imagined.
+  things to occupy our time, and after reaching the goal through all the complaint and struggle, all the protests, contention, resistance, all the backlash and reinstatement, all the new norms and novelty, all the flickering triumph and reassurance, one may, in the aftermath of the victory, immersed again in the commotion of daily life, the dust having settled, realize that the reward might not be as spectacular as one had imagined.

   <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>